-Being a runner-up at the 35th IVC, we had a limited time of working with MOHARA.
-However, the exchanging ideas and the information provided has been great to nudge us in the right direction.
+Being a runner-up at the 35th IVC, we had a limited time working with MOHARA.
+However, the exchanging of ideas and the information provided have been great to nudge us in the right direction.
 The business model has evolved quite dramatically since then.
 MOHARA provided us with a perspective from a more established market, especially for FinTech.
 It gave us the confidence to work on our product.
-This was during the early days where we needed a helping hand since all our co-founders came from non-tech related backgrounds.
+This was during the early days when we needed a helping hand since all our co-founders came from non-tech-related backgrounds.
 We needed some form of guidance, and MOHARA provided that.

 What has been your proudest moment to date?

-One of our proudest moments was reaching a business milestone – to disburse 1 trillion Rp, which comes to about 70 million USD.
+One of our proudest moments was reaching a business milestone – disbursing 1 trillion Rp, which comes to about 70 million USD.
 Another moment that stood out was successfully raising our Series A. There were, of course, a lot of quick wins that led us to these milestones.